concur/developer.concur.com/src/api-guides/tmc/tmc-overview.markdown

 ### Descriptions

 * The **expires_in** value is returned in seconds.
-Your access_token is valid for sixty minutes.
+Your `access_token` is valid for sixty minutes.
 * The **scopes** returned in the response are what your application has been registered to work with.
 Scopes are selectively enabled based on the functionality required.
 The values returned in the response should never change.
 If new scopes are added, your application will require re-certification.
 * The **token_type** – We return the value of “Bearer", an industry standard.
 The value of “Bearer” can be interpreted as “allow access to the bearer of this token.”
 * The **access_token**, a JWT, informs us that the bearer of the returned token has been authorized to access our API and perform specific actions as specified by the scopes that have been granted.
-The access_token is valid for sixty minutes from the time of the response.
+The `access_token` is valid for sixty minutes from the time of the response.
 If necessary, you may architect your application to scale up and use multiple access tokens to spawn multiple threads.
-* The **refresh_token**, also a JWT, is the unique token that contains the information required to obtain a new access_token or id_token.
+* The **refresh_token**, also a JWT, is the unique token that contains the information required to obtain a new `access_token` or `id_token`.
 Refresh tokens are good for a minimum of six months and are subject to strict storage requirements to ensure they are not compromised.
 Refresh tokens can also be revoked.
-Your application is expected to overwrite or replace your stored refresh tokens in case the response returns a different refresh_token value.
+Your application is expected to overwrite or replace your stored refresh tokens in case the response returns a different `refresh_token` value.
 * The value in **refresh_expires_in** is returned in epoch time.
 Use a library that provides conversion capability.
 For a UI version, navigate to https://www.epochconverter.com.
 * The **id_token**, also a JWT, is returned.
 For company-level or enterprise-level applications, there is little need to retrieve details of the company-level authenticated user unless it is for auditing purposes.
 The information stored in the ID token JWT is necessary for user-level mobile-based based applications such as Uber or Triplink supplier applications like Avis or Marriott.
 * The value for **geolocation** should be stored as your application’s base URI.
 Since we have multiple data centers, it may be required to obtain and store data from customers who are hosted in EMEA as well as the US.
 If your application receives **error code 16**, “**invalid request**, **user lives elsewhere** , your application must be able to submit a second request to “us.api.concursolutions.com” or “emea.api.concursolutions.com” and store that geolocation.
 The geolocation also identifies geographically where the user is stored.